MarcoMeter/endless-memory-gym/README.md

 Memory Gym features the environments **Mortar Mayhem**, **Mystery Path**, and **Searing Spotlights** that are inspired by some mini games of [Pummel Party](http://rebuiltgames.com/).
 These environments shall benchmark an agent's memory to
 - memorize events across long sequences,
 - generalize,
-- be robust to noise,
+- and be robust to noise.
-- and be sample efficient.

 ## Installation